sasiedharan/Genre-Classification-of-Movies/README.md

-Use can find some of the DataSets in Release,
+Use can find some of the DataSets in Releases(Tag:funny),